-By telling us your country of residence we are able to provide you with the most relevant insurance content.
-Please note that not all content is translated.
+By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Richard, with over 30 years of experience as a professional travel photographer, possesses an ocean of knowledge.

 During our 12-day assignment to Nepal, he openly and generously shared this knowledge with me.
-He answered all my questions and constantly asked to check if I was shooting with the right camera configurations.

-The great shots that you’re looking for will most probably be enhanced by a great light – especially sunrise or sunset.
+The great shots that you’re looking for will most probably be enhanced by great light – especially sunrise or sunset.
 So be prepared for that perfect lighting opportunity.

-You must already be positioned with your tripod, have the right camera settings, and fully aware before this moment.
+You must already be positioned with your tripod, have the right camera settings, and be fully aware before this moment.

-The window of opportunity is smaller than you think and you don’t want to miss that perfect shot fiddling with settings.
+The window of opportunity is smaller than you think, and you don’t want to miss that perfect shot fiddling with settings.

 The higher your vantage point, the better and clearer the view.
 So, be ready for a hike.
 This’ll be easier if you’re not carrying complex and heavy gear.

-Don’t be afraid to experiment and find a fresh perspective on a subject!
+Don’t be afraid to experiment and find a fresh perspective on a subject.

 When you’re waiting for a specific light to hit your subject, you may have to wait for some time.
 So always be prepared with winter gear – particularly at high points.
+Gloves are very important.
+Fingerless gloves will allow you to manipulate your camera settings while shooting in cold places.

 1 Comment